What is glaucoma?

 Glaucoma is the name given to a group of conditions that cause damage to the optic nerve where it leaves your eye.
 Glaucoma can cause loss of vision.

-Glaucoma can be caused by an increase in pressure in the eye when the fluid that is made in the eye does not drain properly.
+Glaucoma can be caused by an increase in pressure in your eye.

 Sometimes the optic nerve can be damaged, even though the pressure in your eye is within the normal range.